heig-vd-dai-course/heig-vd-dai-course/00.02-considerations-for-a-development-environment/01-course-material/README.md

 Modern IDEs are powerful tools that can help you to be more productive.
 Take some time to learn how to use your IDE to its full potential to save time and be more efficient.

+## Validate the considerations

+It is important to validate the considerations mentioned in this document to ensure that your development environment is set up effectively.
+Here are some steps you can take to validate these considerations:

+- [x] Review your file organization and structure.
+- [x] Ensure that you are using Git for version control.
+- [x] Check that you are not storing project sources on cloud providers.
+- [x] Make sure you are opening your project from your IDE.

+By following these steps, you can ensure that your development environment is set up effectively and that you are following best practices.

 [license]:
 	https://github.com/heig-vd-dai-course/heig-vd-dai-course/blob/main/LICENSE.md